 Everyone needs inspiration from time to time or sometimes you just want to watch something new and different.
-For that, we’ve curated lists of movies and shows we recommend.
+For that, our very own Linda Voorhees has curated a lists of movies and shows she highly recommends.

 Enjoy all of these without any guilt, you’re sure to learn something along the way!

 I LOVE LUCY: The show that started the 3-camera set-up.
 The show that figured out and executed the sitcom format.
 It established the set-up and pay-off jokes writing style.
 Find it.
 Watch it.

 COLUMBO: The definitive detective series.
 Smart.
 Well-crafted.
 Catch the early episodes.
 You’ll enjoy living in the 70’s.

 MAVERICK: The western that broke the genre rules by adding humor.
 Each episode is a tutorial on how to break genre rules while still delivering the full package.

 TWILIGHT ZONE: It holds up.
 Yes, you can really see the wires in some episodes.
 But the deep themes of humanity still resonate.
 It reminds every writer that tension and suspense are at the heart of conflict.

 NORTHERN EXPOSURE: A show that built unique characters and created stories about human fear and frailty.
 Every episode is a reminder that “quirky” is an organic form of character based on neurotic need.
 Puts the overly-quirky shows today to shame.

 SOPRANOS: You should see every episode from start to finish.
 A grand arc of story, character and theme.
 The violence is operatic.
 And the sex?
 Masterfully crafted into storylines by adding conflict, complication and tension.